littleplato/nieves-observer/README.md

 ### Server

-The server is built using `Flask`, and developing the app in an environment (e.g. `pipenv`) is recommended.
+The server is built using Flask, and developing the app in an environment (e.g. Pipenv) is recommended.

 ```shell
 git clone https://github.com/weejerrick/nieves-observer.git